francescasaiu/Telerilevamento/Code/Exam/README.md

 <img src = "../../Pics/SO2-2024.jpg" width = 50%/><img src = "../../Pics/SO2-2025.jpg" width = 50%/>

-Using the last set of photos, up here, show sulfur dioxide emission, it will be estimated the varying quantity of product considering only one band, the first one.
-Taking a look at the images it is possible to see that the sulfur dioxide plume of year 2024 was spreading much more than this years plume.
+Using the set of photos above, which show sulfur dioxide emissions, the varying quantity of the product will be estimated by considering only one band, the first one.
+Taking a look at the images it is possible to see that the sulfur dioxide plume of year 2024 was spreading much more than this year's plume.
 That is because both plumes' spreading are affected by the presence or absence of the wind, indeed they do not follow the same path, meaning different settings on wind conditions.
 The difference is calculated like this:

 ``` r